TzuChieh/Photon-v2/README.md

 | Scenery with Glass Dragon | Books by archemi |

 ## Scene Description Language

 The scene descripting language (SDL) designed by T.C.
 Chang can be stored into a text file (.p2 filename extension) and loaded by Photon-v2 for rendering.
-To create a scene, you can either open up a text file and start writing right away (visit folder "./scenes/" for reference) or install the Blender addon (in "./BlenderAddon/"), which contains a .p2 file exporter and a material editor currently.
+To create a scene, you can either open up a text file and start writing right away (visit "./scenes/" for references) or install the Blender addon (in "./BlenderAddon/"), which contains a .p2 file exporter and a material editor currently.

 ## About the Author

 Development Blog: http://tcchangs.blogspot.tw/ <br />
 YouTube Channel:  https://www.youtube.com/channel/UCKdlogjqjuFsuv06wajp-2g <br />
 Facebook Page:    https://www.facebook.com/tccthedeveloper/ <br />